 03. Five Travel Blazer Reviews: How to Find the Best Travel Blazers for You

-I just received this blazer, and so far it feels like an actual light wool blazer.
-Made in New York City, the quality is the first thing I noticed, no loose threads anywhere.
+I have this blazer and love it, it feels like an actual light wool blazer.
+The quality is the first thing I noticed, no loose threads anywhere.
 I got a 44 slim in Northwest Grey.
-With 9 pockets, most hidden, it has a very minimalist look.
-I will post a full review soon!
+With 10 pockets, most hidden, it has a very minimalist look.

 Made from quick-dry polyester and a perforated back lining with unlined sleeves, this wrinkle free sport coat is the perfect option if you want a blazer you are not going to have to iron or get dry cleaned.
 Fully machine washable and safe to either line dry or tumble dry, it doesn’t require any extra special care.